-For descriptions of all the controls and options you might encounter in the device's web interface, see The web interface on page 17.
+For descriptions of all the controls and options in the device's web interface, see The web interface on page 17.

 Create an administrator account

 The first time you log in to your device, you must create an administrator account.